yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Describing a Dungeon

 - Constantly re-state the party's surroundings, where they are in physical space, and what each character's senses are detecting.
+- Describe obvious exits using clear, distinct language.
+Consider what lies beyond those corridors, and what clues they might have left behind?
+Is there a change in elevation?
+Is air a different temperature?
+Is the light, smell, or sound distinct from where the characters are standing?
 - Don't tell them how they feel.
 Say, "a long, jagged knife" rather than "an evil-looking knife."
 - Always reiterate what is _about_ to happen.
 Does the flaming barrel look stable, or like it might explode?
 - Describe elements that help orient the party to their surroundings.
 How close is a character to a potential danger?
 Are they above it, or below it?
 What side of an object are they standing on?
 Are they inside of or outside of a room, building, or structure?